knaaptime/sprint_tutorial_pysal/README.md

          git checkout <HASH>

- -   You have pulled master or a collaborator\'s work and now have a conflict?
+ -   You have pulled main or a collaborator\'s work and now have a conflict?
 Open the conflicted file in an editor, and merge lines manually.
 Then: